The Sudan Link

 - Sheila Trist is Secretary and holds a list of speakers (email@example.com)

 - John Pitt-Brooke is Cathedral Representative responsible for liaise with the Cathedral

 - Jonathan Triffitt represents Rural Deans throughout the Diocese

 - Kate Brankin manages our web, facebook & twitter links, and should be contacted if you have information to share or wish to join in (firstname.lastname@example.org)

-- Simon Brignall looks after the displays and leaflets. (firstname.lastname@example.org)
+- Graham Melling looks after the displays and leaflets. (email@example.com)

-- Tim Biles edits the quarterly bulletin, and will send copies on request- whether electronically or hard copy (email@example.com)
+- Anne Powell edits the quarterly bulletin, and will send copies on request- whether electronically or hard copy (firstname.lastname@example.org) The latest bulletin is available to download here.

 "We will endeavour to keep you up to date with the issues that challenge and encourage us in our Partnership as we travel together in trust, prayer and fellowship."